acquia/blt/docs/tech-architect/memcache.rst

 Acquia Cloud Site Factory
 -------------------------

-As of |acquia-product:blt| 9.2, the factory hooks contain the necessary code to handle memcache integration with Acquia Cloud Site Factory provided that your subscription and hardware are properly configured.
+As of Acquia BLT 9.2, the factory hooks contain the necessary code to handle memcache integration with Acquia Cloud Site Factory provided that your subscription and hardware are properly configured.
 :doc:`/acquia-cloud/performance/memcached/` provides more information.

-If you are upgrading from a previous version of |acquia-product:blt| to 9.2.x, make sure and re-generate your factory hooks using:
+If you are upgrading from a previous version of Acquia BLT to 9.2.x, make sure and re-generate your factory hooks using:

 .. code-block:: text